smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 development team.

 The order is important; the directories must be built in the order: rifGenericLibrary, rapidInquiryFacility, rifServices.
-It is always assumed you build taxonomyServices later.
+It is always assumed you build taxonomyservices later.
 If you get a build failure try a *mvn clean* in each directory first; then retry with a
 *mvn install*.

-This method  does not build the *taxonomyServices* or the web application 7zip file.
+This method  does not build the *taxonomyservices* or the web application 7zip file.

 # 3. Installing Web Services in Tomcat